google-research/swirl-jatmos/README.md

  RRTMGP is not included within the benchmark.

-(Note that JAX's automatic parallelization is used, and no specific effort has yet been made to optimize the communication)
+(Note that JAX's automatic parallelization is used, and no specific effort has yet been made to optimize the performance at a large number of cores.)